linto-ai/linto-stt/README.md

 mv DG_fr-FR_Small ~/linto_shared/data
 ```

-4- Configure the environment file `.env` included in this repository
+4- Rename the default environment file `.envdefault` included in the repository `linto-platform-stt-standalone-worker` and configure it by providing the full path of the following parameters:

     AM_PATH=/full/path/to/linto_shared/data/AM_fr-FR
     LM_PATH=/full/path/to/linto_shared/data/DG_fr-FR_Small

+5- If you want to use Swagger interface, you need to set the corresponding environment parameter:
+    SWAGGER_PATH=/full/path/to/swagger/file

-NB: if you want to use the visual user interface of the service, you need also to configure the swagger file `document/swagger.yml` included in this repository.
-Specifically, in the section `host`, specify the adress of the machine in which the service is deployed.
+NOTE: if you want to use the user interface of the service, you need also to configure the swagger file `document/swagger.yml` included in the repository `linto-platform-stt-standalone-worker`.
+Specifically, in the section `host`, specify the address of the machine in which the service is deployed.

 ### Using LinTO-Platform-STT-Service-Manager
 In case you want to use `LinTO-Platform-STT-Service-Manager`, you need to: